Virtual Cockpit

 - GPS: Heading from GPS ground track (accurate when moving)

-- MAG: Heading from magnetic compass (used when stationary or GPS nav disabled)
+- MAG: Heading from magnetic compass (used when stationary or in MAG mode)

 - ERR: Phone tilted beyond reliable compass range — heading frozen at last good value